 Not yet reviewed

-Bill Friedler is a Trusts and Estates Partner with the firm of Conn Kavanaugh Rosenthal Peish and Ford LLP in Boston.
-Prior to joining Conn Kavanaugh, Bill was the founder and Managing Partner of The Friedler Law Group for 25 years, a boutique law firm specializing in Trusts and Estates law.
+Bill Friedler is a Trusts and Estates Shareholder with the firm of Ruberto, Israel & Weiner P.C. in Boston and Newton.
+Prior to joining Ruberto, Israel & Weiner P.C., Bill served as a Partner and Chair of the Trust & Estate Planning Group at Conn Kavanaugh, Rosenthal, Peisch & Ford LLP in Boston.
+Prior to that Bill served as the founder and Managing Partner of The Friedler Law Group for 25 years, a boutique law firm specializing in Trusts and Estates law.

 Bill has been chosen by his peers and Boston Magazine every year since 2009 to be designated as a Massachusetts “Super Lawyer” in the field of Estate Planning.
 Bill has also been listed in the 2015 Edition of "Best Lawyers In America", recognizing him for his knowledge of Elder Law.